Sauna-Planet

 Choosing Sauna-Friendly Wall and Floor Materials

-Finishing your sauna’s interior with materials tolerating high heat and dampness is crucial.
+Finishing your sauna’s interior with materials tolerating high heat and dampness is crucial, especially when creating a DIY sauna for small spaces.
 Choose wall materials for saunas, such as cedar, specially treated to avoid warping and deterioration.
-Tongue-and-groove boards are frequently utilized because of their sturdiness and simplicity during installation.
-Use sauna-grade tile, vinyl, or concrete for the sauna floor, as these materials can withstand heat and dampness without sacrificing safety or aesthetics.
+Tongue-and-groove boards are frequently utilised because of their sturdiness and simplicity during installation, making them ideal for a miniature sauna or any compact sauna design.
+For the sauna floor, use sauna-grade tile, vinyl, or concrete, as these materials can withstand heat and dampness without sacrificing safety or aesthetics.

 Applying Sauna Stains or Sealants for Protection